Ferris-Labs/site-draft/README.md

 5. Open http://localhost:1313 in browser

 # Steps to Edit
+There are 2 ways to edit.

+## Option Local Edit

+Following are instructions for editing locally on your desktop

-1. Before you start GIT PULL to ensure your version is up to date.
+1. **Before you start GIT PULL to ensure your version is up to date.**
 2. Open your favorite Markdown writer ( recommend http://typora.io )
 3. Browse to directory site-draft/content/en/docs ( the directory is meant for documentation but please place content here for now )
 4. Select the suitable directory in which to place the content.
 If in doubt place the file in site-draft/content/en/docs/drafts